The following is recommended:

 The TAATOOLZ, TAASECUREZ, and TAAINS2Z are restored as part of the

-are used to set the user attribute of the corresponding libraries.
+used to set the user attribute of the corresponding libraries.
+They

-They should not exist on your system if the product has been
+should not exist on your system if the product has been successfully

 The TAACMD library is not a formal part of the TAA Productivity Tools

 product.
 This is the recommended name for the library to contain the